serianis/AIcontent-/README.md

 # Smart Content AI - WordPress Plugin

-An advanced WordPress plugin that uses Google Gemini API to automatically generate AI-powered articles with SEO optimization, hero images, and structured schema markup.
+An advanced WordPress plugin that uses Google Gemini, Chatgpt and Claude API to automatically generate AI-powered articles with SEO optimization, hero images, and structured schema markup.

 ## Table of Contents